DC Courts' Pandemic Operations Information

 The public windows in the clerk’s office for the Civil Actions Branch in the Moultrie Courthouse and for the Small Claims and Landlord Tenant Branches in Building B are open from 8:30 a.m. – 5:00 p.m., Monday through Friday.
 The clerk’s office will use social distancing and capacity limits to protect the health of the public and staff.

-CRIMINAL - Effective September 7, 2021 the Criminal Division will resume hearings in all misdemeanor and felony cases.
+Effective September 7, 2021, the Criminal Division will resume hearings in all misdemeanor and felony cases.
+Scroll down this page and click on Criminal on the left-hand side of the page for further information.

 DOMESTIC VIOLENCE - The Domestic Violence Division is operating remotely, unless a specific judge's order that a hearing will be held in person.
 Parties in DVM and CCC cases should file electronically.
 As of May 10, 2021, all hearings for released defendants will not be continued and instead will go forward remotely on the date and time they are scheduled in courtroom 117 and courtroom 118.
 Further, all CPO, ERPO, and related cases will take place approximately two weeks after the case is filed.
 Criminal contempt arraignments are being heard in remote courtrooms.
 Child support cases where there is an accompanying CPO will be heard in remote courtrooms.
-ERPO hearing dates will not be continued/postponed, but will be heard on the date consistent with the January 18, 2021, March 31, 2021, May 19, 2021, or July 14, 2021 scheduling orders.
+ERPO hearing dates will not be continued/postponed, but will be heard on the date consistent with the January 18, 2021, March 31, 2021, May 19, 2021, July 14, 2021, September 11, 2021, or November 21, 2021 scheduling orders.
+Please also see additional changes as a result of the December 30, 2021 order.

 If you do not want to or cannot do the call from home, the court has sites available around the city where you can schedule time to use a court computer to participate in your hearing.